cph-sodas/cph-sodas.github.io/docs/server/setup.md

 └── scratch
 ```

+!!! warning

     Since the compute server (which is accessed via [Slurm](/server/usage#slurm)) does not
-have access to other network drives (i.e. h-drive and s-drives), you must store
+    have access to other network drives (i.e. h-drive and s-drives), you must
-your project data and code in a compute project directory.
+    store your project data and code in a compute project directory.

 You can make a request for a new project at the [UCPH service portal](https://serviceportal.ku.dk/HEAT/Modules/SelfService/#serviceCatalog).
 Select `FS-sodas` under FS system